UWSEDS-aut17/groupby/README.md

 python groupby.py -T path/Twitter_directory/ -F path/Facebook_directory/ -C path/Google_Calendar_directory/
 ```

-In all cases, the program will attempt to analyze the data and generate an HTML report.
+In all cases, the program will attempt to analyze the data and generate a PDF report.